 Trude Dijkstra has published a report on her fantastic research project, which won one of SHARP’s 25th Anniversary Research Fellowships in 2019.
 You can read about the award here.
 Her report is attached below.

 As SHARP president Shef Rogers states in his welcome letter, SHARP News has historically been a stimulating resource for book history reviews, updates, and bibliographies.
 We want to ensure this website continues and expands this tradition by becoming a thriving space for community and scholarly research.
 Toward that goal, we’re thrilled to announce that we have just hired a new team of editors to revitalize and bring forth new voices and ideas to our community.
-Join us at SHARP in Focus on Monday, June 15 (10pm Central Europe / 4pm Eastern / 1pm Pacific) for our coffeehouse to hear more about the future of SHARP News!
+Please subscribe to receive our updates!

 4th September 2020 Centre for War Studies, University College Dublin Online Workshop Keynote: Dr Emma Butcher (University of Leicester) ‘War…